 We’ve spent many hours watching videos and practicing what evidence-based reading instruction looks like.
 We’ve pored over the research on literacy instruction.
 We’ve learned all about multi-sensory instruction, and we’ve practiced it to make sure we know how to do it, too.
 And we depended on researchers to tell us how to best instruct students, especially how to reach those who struggle the most.

 Imagine my surprise to learn that the Administration has proposed eliminating funding for programs like these, programs that are used by teachers across the country.
 Our teachers won’t have what they need to effectively teach reading.
 And the research that has informed our practice for all these years might disappear.
 The policy we put in place will have less of an impact, because policy, funding, and practice are all tied so closely together.

 Decision makers at the federal, state, and local levels all want the same things teachers want: for kids to succeed.
 The Supreme Court affirmed that, and teachers demonstrate that desire in their classrooms every day.

 But the message I hear from the Administration’s budget is that teachers aren’t valued.
 That research isn’t necessary.
 How can our kids succeed if our teachers aren’t supported?
 How can we teach effectively without a solid research base?

 I will keep my students at the top of my priority list.
 My colleagues will, too.
 And I hope you’ll join me in asking Congress to fund the programs our kids and our teachers need most.
 Our future depends on it.

 Angela Lange has been a Kindergarten-3rd Grade Special Education teacher for 13 years in Boone, Iowa.
 She has a BS degree in Early Childhood/Special Education with a Reading Specialist endorsement from Iowa State University.
 She is a member of Decoding Dyslexia Iowa and the National & Iowa Education Associations.

-Read the first post in our Federal Funding Series here.
+Read the first post and third post in our Federal Funding Series.